perldude/perldude/README.md

 * [Frampton Comes Alive!](https://www.youtube.com/playlist?list=OLAK5uy_lkrhRgiTczPNnbopoxjsA4eBiiyW1FGAk) - Peter Frampton
   - There is no better live album.
 * [In the Court of the Crimson King](https://www.youtube.com/playlist?list=PLXhfRoiJBIiuXOUv_7EJ1i7UKj0aGfy0U) - King Crimson
   - *"This is, as a matter of fact, not opinion, the single greatest musical achievement ever produced for the priviledged men and women of this planet whom can hear audible noise.
-BUY IT, IT WILL CHANGE YOUR PITIFUL LIFE AS YOU DARE NOT IMAGINE."* -reviewer on Amazon.com in 1998
+BUY IT, IT WILL CHANGE YOUR PITIFUL LIFE AS YOU DARE NOT IMAGINE."*&nbsp; -&nbsp;reviewer on Amazon.com in 1998
 * [A Night at the Opera](https://www.youtube.com/playlist?list=OLAK5uy_mz4wksGpUUokxRpbyFKZ8pmRY51dWvDH8) - Queen

 #### [The 25 Best Singles of the Rock Era](https://youtube.com/playlist?list=PLRvXULDcxlmqV_oxSet3u0G_lF3Uxqcaj)* (in playlist order)